Directories

 Conclusion

-Each goal breaks down into several objectives, which we’ll examine further in the following sections.
+These goals break down further into several objectives, which we’ll examine further in the following sections.

 James McCarthy